-Northern Genesis Acquisition Corp (NYSE: NGA) announced last week they have entered an agreement to merge with EV manufacturer Lion Electric.
+Northern Genesis Acquisition Corp (NYSE: NGA) announced on November 30 that they have entered an agreement to merge with EV manufacturer Lion Electric.
 The merger adds to the vastly growing list of EV innovators jumping on board the SPAC train to raise much needed capital.
-The NGA merger is to be completed in the first quarter of 2021.
-Northern Genesis stock has since surged after the announcement, increasing by 50% in the past month of trading.
-This article will breakdown everything you need to know as we move closer to the Northern Genesis & The Lion Electric Merger in Q1 2021.
+The NGA merger is close to completion with the shareholder meeting on the 23rd April 2021.
+Assuming shareholders approve the transaction, Lion Electric could be trading as early as next week.
+This article will breakdown everything you need to know as we move closer to the Northern Genesis & The Lion Electric Merger deal.

 Table of contents

 Key details of the Northern Genesis/ Lion Electric merger